+There is a new look for the patio now.
 It’s amazing what changing up cushions and adding two outdoor wicker chairs will do to the looks of your outdoor space.

 So I decided to go to a store here called At Home, which once was called Garden Ridge Pottery.
 I called first but the recording said they would not search out items or give prices over the phone.

 I was in luck.
 They stock outdoor furniture all year!

 And they had these wicker chairs for $79.
 I could not resist.
-Now I could have four chairs and a full conversation area.
+Now I have four chairs and a full conversation area.

 I’m not even sure I have the cushions on correctly, but I’ll deal with that later.

 And it would be wonderful if I could figure out how to cover the seating arrangement so I could sit outside with my coffee and watch the birds.

 Right now I’m looking out the window at the bird feeders.
-They're all over the feeding spots, and there’s a line of sparrows all the way down the branch.
-And I just now saw my first mourning dove out there!
+The birds are all over the feeding spots, and there’s a line of sparrows all the way down the branch waiting to eat.

 The mourning dove has now managed to run the sparrows off and is perched about five feet from the window.
 I love mourning doves.
 I am so glad to see they’ve joined the menagerie back there!